maxdatamax/splot/README.md

 # splot

-This is a project to test out a few statistical plots based on the bokeh plotting library.
+This is a project to test out a few statistical plots based on the bokeh plotting package.
 Other packages such as pandas, numpy and scipy are also leveraged.
 Currently,  this python code is written functionally,  not object oriented.
-I would love some help and guidance turning these definitions into full fledged objects.
+I would appreciate some help and guidance for turning these functions into methods on objects.

-Here are some current example of the calls and the output that is generated.
+Here are some examples of the definition calls and the plots which are generated.

-The first grouping of 6 plots below shows stripplot,  boxplot and violinplot of a continuous x variable vs a categorical y variable.
+The first grouping of 6 plots below shows stripplot,  boxplot and violinplot of a continuous y variable vs a categorical x variable.
 The data for the plot is just some dummy random data generated using pandas and numpy.random.

-The plots on the left show what the plot looks like with the defaults.
-The plots on the right show the same data,  but with some other options (showing points,  outliers,  etc)
+The plots on the left show what the plot looks like with the default call and no other options.
+The plots on the right show the same data,  but with some other options (showing points,  outliers,  etc).

+Note that the name of the variables (from the dateframe) are automatically used for the axis labels and each plot is given a default title of y vs x (I wish this was a overridable,  but gobal default for bokeh!)

 ```python